dwyl/mvp/api.md

 ## 1. Add `/api` scope and pipeline

-We want all our API requests
+We want all `API` requests
-to be made under the `/api` route.
+to be made under the `/api` namespace.
-This is easier for us to manage changes to API that don't create unnecessary regressions to our liveviews.
+This is easier for us to manage changes to `API` that don't create unnecessary complexity in the `LiveView` code.

-Let's start by opening `lib/router.ex` and create a new `:api` pipeline to be used under `scope "/api"`.
+Let's start by opening `lib/router.ex` and create a new `:api` pipeline to be used under `scope "/api"`:

 ```elixir